HunterCartier702/RHCSA-Home-Lab/README.md

 name= # specify the name of repo to use baseurl= # contains the url that points to a specific location
 # for RHCSA include
-gpgcheck=0 # will do gpg check without option
+gpgcheck=0 # will do a gpg check without this option

 # Optional but commonly used:
 enabled=1: # Enables the repo (defaults to 1 if not specified).